CSURF Research/Creative Scholarship Supplies Awards

 - 1. Cover Page

-- 3. Narrative.
+- 2. Narrative.
 A short proposal narrative that includes: a clear and concise statement of the nature and objectives of the proposed activity, written for a multi-disciplinary audience.
 The first paragraph should summarize why the specific funds are needed for the research and how much is being requested.
 Length should not exceed two double spaced pages.
+If you are conducting research that requires IRB or IACUC approval, be sure to indicate whether your project procedures have been approved.

 Selection of Recipients